 International Directory of Domestic Violence Agencies: Global list of abuse hotlines, shelters, refuges, crisis centers and women’s organizations, plus domestic violence information in over 90 languages.

 International Resources for Sexual Assault and Harassment: A directory of international resources to assist victims/survivors of sexual assault and harassment compiled by the University of Minnesota.
 The introduction also includes important tips and considerations.

 Rape, Abuse and Incest National Network (RAINN): Toll-free 24/7 hotline for sexual assault counseling and referrals: 1-800-656-HOPE (4673).
 RAINN also offers a hotline that provides live, secure, anonymous crisis support for victims of sexual violence, their friends and families over RAINN’s website.
 The online hotline is free of charge and available 24/7.

-Sexual Assault Help and Support for Americans Abroad (SASHAA): Phone, email or live chat with staff in the Crisis Center: SASHAA provides sexual assault prevention and response regardless of age, race, gender, sexual orientation or location worldwide.
+Pathways to Safety International: Phone, email or live chat with staff in the Crisis Center.
+Pathways to Safety International provides sexual assault prevention and response regardless of age, race, gender, sexual orientation or location worldwide.

 Non-Confidential Reporting Options

 - Your campus Education Abroad Office, Title IX Coordinator, or other faculty/staff you trust

 U.S. Government Resources

 The closest U.S. Embassy and Consulates.
 A list of resources and explanation of services from the U.S. Department of State for U.S. citizen victims of crime abroad.
 Non-U.S. citizens may find similar resources from their own embassy or consulate.